pshihn/workly/README.md

 # Workly    🏋️‍♀️→ 😄

 * A really simple way to move a stand-alone <b>function/class to a worker thread</b>.
+* Or, expose an object or function to the main thread.
 * All calls are made asynchronous.
 Works great with async/await.
 * Only 1.01kB gzipped.